cnorling/norling.io/content/post/latex-resume/index.md

 ### You need to import packages to do pretty much anything

-TeXLive has a large number of default document classes and packages that are immediatelly available at your disposal, and you'll have to use a lot of them.
-Set a page's margins? use Geometry.
+TeXLive has a large number of default document classes and packages that are immediately available at your disposal, and you'll have to use a lot of them.
+Set a page's margins?
+Use `Geometry`.
 Merge cells in a table?
 Use `multirow` or `multicol`.
 Color something?
 Use `xolor`.
 Want to add a hyperlink?
 Use `hyperref`.

 Package discovery largely entails scrawling through StackOverflow for threads where people talk about how to do things.